 When used in a dimension in the header area, the selected subset acts as a pre-filter for the element picker, called by double-clicking on the dimension’s element in the view.
 The subsequent dialog will only show the elements that are part of the subset, instead of the full dimension.
 When enabling zero suppression, it is applied on top of the stored subset, additionally filtering elements that are empty (in the context of the selected elements of the other dimensions).

 When used for columns or rows, selected subsets similarly pre-filter the list of elements in the view.
-Expanding elements works in similar fashion as before, but only child elements that are part of the subset will be expanded.
+When expanding elements, only child elements that are part of the subset will be expanded.

 Options defined in the Sort filter of the stored subset, such as reverse order, are overridden by the View itself; it defaults to always use the consolidation order.
 You can set the option to Enforce stored subset definition to prevent this behavior: